Running/Testing

 Autoload/Autostart

-spawn-binding support an ‘autoload’, any action in this sections will be tried at binding starup time.
+spawn-binding supports an ‘autoload’, any action in this sections will be tried at binding starup time.

 "onload": [